phpcr/phpcr-api-tests/README.md

 in the folder.
 The tests in all chapters are probably not feature complete, but steadily increasing.
 Help is of course welcome.

+## License

+This code is dual licensed under the MIT license and the Apache License Version 2.0.
+Please see the file LICENSE in this folder.

 ## Usage

 The phpcr-api-tests is a suite to test compliance for implementations of